JackBro/imm_engine/README.md

 The fundamental 3D rendering technique is derived from the textbook Introduction to 3D Game Programming with DirectX 11 by Frank Luna.
 This engine development methodology is Quick-and-dirty, no traditional API design, casual style.
-I suggest do "Mod" on this game engine, Make "Mod" easy is my major goal.
-The engine is on low completion status.
+I suggest do "Mod" on this game engine, it will not waste too much time, because the engine is on low completion status.

 In Development:
 ---------------